 Provider discrimination also affects the quality of care that minority populations receive.
 Though all discrimination is harmful, an examination of the effects of racism — the most commonly studied and cited form of discrimination — reveals implications for the mental health of individuals in minority groups.

-Although provider discrimination and cultural microaggressions can be subtle, the implications are great.
-Two studies have documented how physicians were less likely to identify the severity of depression among minority patients versus white patients.
+Although provider discrimination and cultural microaggressions can be subtle, the implications are great: Studies have documented how physicians were less likely to identify the severity of depression among minority patients versus white patients.
 Often, a clinician with the false assumption that mental health needs are less prevalent among minorities may be less likely to recommend treatment in comparison to a white patient with similar symptoms.
-These studies show us that racism is not just a civil rights issue, but also a public health concern.
+With these studies in mind, racism is not only a civil rights issue but also a public health concern.

-Social determinants of health (SDOH) also have a major influence on health outcomes.
-According to the Office of Disease Prevention and Health Promotion, SDOH are “conditions in one’s environment — where people are born, live, work, learn, play, and worship — that have a huge impact on how healthy certain individuals and communities are or are not.”
+Other factors can be classified as social determinants of health (SDOH), which have a major influence on health outcomes.
+The Office of Disease Prevention and Health Promotion defines social determinants of health as “conditions in one’s environment — where people are born, live, work, learn, play, and worship — that have a huge impact on how healthy certain individuals and communities are or are not.”
 In diverse populations, these determinants underscore the current rates of suicides and mental health disorders reported in the United States.

 Most notably, lack of income triggers depression, anxiety and post-traumatic stress disorder (PTSD), and minorities statistically are more likely to straddle the poverty line throughout their lives.
 They are also less likely to get help.
-A 2016 study found minorities received significantly fewer mental health care services than whites.
-The following graphic displays the self-reported barriers to pursuing care, as indicated by adults in the United States who had an unmet need for services between 2008 and 2012.
+The following graphic displays the self-reported barriers to pursuing mental health care (PDF, 1.2MB), as indicated by adults in the United States who had an unmet need for services between 2008 and 2012.

-Closing the gap in minority mental health will not happen overnight.
+Closing the gap in minority mental health cannot be fixed overnight.
 It will require a widespread and collective effort to account for all underserved populations and tailor interventions to satisfy their unique challenges.
-Primary care providers can start to break down barriers by educating themselves — as well as their colleagues and communities — on the ethnic and cultural gaps among patient populations.
+Primary care providers can help break down barriers by educating themselves — as well as their colleagues and communities — on the ethnic and cultural gaps among patient populations.